-tvalid is time table component, tearlier and tlater are the closest wind time to the target time (valid).
+tvalid is the target or product time table component, tearlier and tlater are the closest SAPHIR observation time to the target time (valid).

-The wind fields were interpolated with this wheights.
+The wind fields were available hourly, and further interpolated to the SAPHIR observation times with this weights.
 Then a structured wind data in target times are created.
 Average of all scan times in a swath was selected as a representative of time of that swath and it will be used for advection process.
-The corresponding indice of this average time was searched in the above mentioned target time table to find its matching point in wind data.
+The corresponding index of this average time was searched in the above mentioned target time table to find its matching point in wind data.

-Once given the both wind fields and Rh data in same target times, the advection toward backward and forward could be accomplished.
-The longitudes and latitudes of swaths in this step were moved through the winds merridional and zonal components to new positions.
+Once given the both wind fields and RH data in same target times, the advection toward backward and forward could be accomplished.
+The longitudes and latitudes of swaths in this step were moved through the winds meridional and zonal components to new positions.
 By a nearest neighbor method, the established positions values were estimated in their new positions.
 To avoid passing the -180 and 180 edges in the later step, an expanded grid was used.
 The result is latitude and longitude of an graphically orbit shaped data container of RH fields.
 We need to change this to a grid format putting NaN where data is unavailable.

 The new grided data with 241*721*1 dimensions respectively for latitude, longtitude and time were obtained.
-The 1 time deminsion is the central (averaged) time that was forwarded or backwarded by one hour.
+The 1 time dimension is the central (averaged) time that was forwarded or backwarded by one hour.
 Knowing that it is already the central time of the new swath, it would be used to homogenously distribute through the longtitude as for swath files.
-The last gridedd data thus will have a 721 time step.
+The last gridded data thus will have a 721 time step.
 But in the next step we will need the source observation time that has been advected.
 In the same way we could creat the source time and writ them in another attribute to the file.
+I can't understand this at all

 These data being then structured to matlab files are called synths.